-FoGAr is a fund created by fostering Law No. 25,300 for Micro, Small and Medium Enterprises, which purpose is to improve the loan access conditions of persons that engage in economic and/or productive activities within the country.
-The Decree authorized a budget adjustment of ARS 30.000.000 to allocate such amount to the creation of the Fund within the FoGAr.
+FoGAr is a fund created by fostering Law No. 25,300 for Micro, Small and Medium Enterprises whose purpose is to improve the ability of persons that engage in economic and/or productive activities within the country to access loans.
+The Decree authorized a budget adjustment of ARS 30,000,000,000 to allocate such amount to the creation of the Fund within the FoGAr.